 No group is too small to wield the sensitivity stick of shame.
 The more wacky and obscure, the better the chance to prove your own sensitivity.
 The truly sensitive actively seek out the obscure in an ever-escalating battle for the “high ground”.
 The mention of even the smallest group suffering the most minuscule indignation sets the liberal fax machines afire with talking points aimed at shaming the unaware.

 The fear of shame is reaching its pinnacle at universities.
 Students are ignorant by definition, otherwise, they wouldn’t be in school.
-University campuses were once thought to be places where students could freely speak their mind, even if those thoughts were less than correct.
+University campuses were once thought to be places where students could freely speak their minds, even if those thoughts were less than correct.
 That was once thought the point of higher education – engaging in debate to find truths.
-Today, however, the sensitivity sticks are raised so high, and the blows inflicted so sever, that even tenured professors are fearful of engaging in meaningful debate – misspeak and not only are you fired, you’re un-hire-able in the civilized world.
+Today, however, the sensitivity sticks are raised so high, and the blows inflicted so severe, that even tenured professors are fearful of engaging in meaningful debate – misspeak and not only are you fired, you’re un-hireable in the civilized world.

 And what is this getting us?
-A country fractured into tiny segments fighting each other for compensation to these manufactured grievances.
+A country fractured into tiny segments fighting each other for compensation for these manufactured grievances.

 Pain is part of life.
 The philosopher Friedrich Nietzsche once said, “To live is to suffer, to survive is to find some meaning in the suffering.”
 To our forefathers, suffering was something that was part of life.
 It was something to be tolerated and overcome.
 Unfortunately, these days, suffering has become intolerable and unacceptable.
 Someone must pay for our every discomfort.